guycalledavinash/aws/README.md

-# Hello there, this repo is for all the AWS projects I do.
+# Hello there, this repo is for all my AWS projects.